 Taking a long term view of success is critical.
-Discipline is how you get from Point A to the sometimes elusive Point B. As Aristotle aptly put it, “We are what we repeatedly do.
+Discipline is how you get from Point A to the often elusive Point B. As Aristotle aptly put it, “We are what we repeatedly do.
 Excellence then, is not an act, but a habit.”

 Whether you’re looking to pursue a new project, like starting a business, or you simply want to change your day-to-day behaviors, habits are key.
 But how can we actually form good habits and make them stick?